ZCZDinn/BubblePopperApp/README.md

 - Uses React hooks (useState, useEffect, useRef) for state management
 - Implements game loops using setInterval for bubble spawning and animation
-- Uses Pressable component for touch input handling
+- Uses Pressable component and PanResponder component for touch input handling,
 - Collision detection between laser and bubbles using distance calculation
 - Responsive design that adapts to different screen sizes